-The Digital Freedom Fund has a Board with five independent members.
+The Digital Freedom Fund has a Board with seven independent members.

-Rupert Skilbeck is a barrister specialised in human rights law and international criminal law, who has directed strategic litigation around the world for many years.
-He is currently the Director of Redress, a UK-based organisation dedicated to ending torture and seeking justice for survivors worldwide.
-Before joining Redress, Rupert was the Litigation Director at the Open Society Justice Initiative.
+Rupert Skilbeck is specialised in human rights law and international criminal law and has directed strategic litigation around the world.
+He is the Director of Redress, a UK-based organisation dedicated to ending torture and seeking justice for survivors worldwide, and previously was the Litigation Director at the Open Society Justice Initiative.
 Rupert tweets at @RupertSkilbeck

 Karmen Turk is a litigation attorney and partner at the Pan-Baltic TRINITI Law Firm, based in Estonia.
 Karmen has expertise in AI regulations, human rights, intellectual property and media law.
 She co-ordinates the Dynamic Coalition of Freedom of Expression and Media on the Internet of the UN Internet Governance Forum.
 Karmen tweets at @turkkarmen